 If you experience chronic tooth pain or swelling, you may need a root canal.
-There’s no reason to live with daily toothaches when the experts at Warminster Dental Arts in Hatboro, Pennsylvania, are here to help you.
+There’s no reason to live with daily toothaches when the experts at Warminster Dental Arts and Warrington Dental in Hatboro and Warrington, Pennsylvania, are here to help you.
 The practice, led by Amit Motwani, DMD, offers safe and effective root canal therapy in a friendly environment.
 Call the office today for a consultation or book your appointment online.

 Root canal therapy is a treatment that removes infected pulp or diseased tissue around your unhealthy tooth.
 The therapy is highly effective in halting disease and restoring the healthy portion of the tooth.